d12frosted/elpa-mirror/nongnu/corfu-terminal-readme.txt

  <file:./demo-gui.png>  <file:./demo-colorterm.png>  <file:./demo-tty.png>
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-/Note: The above screenshots were taken with `kind-icon' enabled.
-And the/ /TTY screenshot isn't a screenshot of a real TTY, it was emulated on a/ /terminal emulator with `TERM=linux' and `COLORTERM=', and the Corfu faces/ /were modified to make the popup/popon visible on TTY./
+/Note: The above screenshots were taken with `kind-icon' enabled./ /And the TTY screenshot isn't a screenshot of a real TTY, it was/ /emulated on a terminal emulator with `TERM=linux' and `COLORTERM=',/ /and the Corfu faces were modified to make the popup/popon visible on/ /TTY./

 1 Installation